Covid-19: For updates and resources, head to UT's Protect Texas Together site.

 When the relevant web site links to other pages, you should examine these pages to determine whether they reveal any potential biases or inaccuracies in the relevant web site.
 You can also examine the websites that link to the relevant web site by using the advanced search page in Google and typing the URL in the box labeled “page-specific tools.”

-You can also use the URL to figure out who registered the web site.
-You can do so using sites like www.networksolutions.com/whois/index.jsp or www.domaintools.com.
+You can try to use the URL to figure out who registered the web site at sites like www.networksolutions.com/whois/index.jsp or www.domaintools.com.
+For additional tools such as browser extensions and apps, see the RAND Corporation's compilation.